 - 4 cups fresh blueberries

-- Next sprinkle lemon juice evenly over top.
-Then, if you want a thicker gel-like filling, loosely sprinkle pectin evenly over top of the blueberries.
-Toss blueberries to coat and spread pectin.
+- Next, pour lemon juice evenly over top then sprinkle pectin evenly over top of the blueberries.
+Toss blueberries to coat and spread pectin and lemon.
 Finally, place darts of butter throughout.

 - Unfold remaining puff pastry sheet and place on top of the pie, cut off or fold under extra dough.
-Pinch edges to seal and poke holes with a fork to vent the top.
+Pinch edges to seal and poke holes with a fork or cut small slits to vent the top.

-- Bake at 375˚ for about 30-35 minutes or until puff pastry becomes light golden brown.
+- Bake at 375˚ for about 30-35 minutes or until puff pastry becomes light golden brown and filling is bubbling.

-- The pie will thicken as it cools due to the natural pectin found in the blueberries.
-If you prefer to eat it warm it will be a little runny.
-I personally don't mind this but if you like your pie warm and don't like it runny, then try adding pectin per the packaged instructions.
+- The pie will thicken as it cools.
+If you prefer to eat it warm it may be a little runny.